The 16th annual Epcot International Food & Wine Festival takes place Sept. 30 – Nov. 13, 2011 at Walt Disney World Resort.

 [V] = Disney identified this as a vegetarian food item, meaning there is no meat, pork, poultry, fish or seafood in the dish.

-Read the preview of the Mexico booth for a closer look at the menu’s offerings.
+Read the preview of the Desserts & Champagne booth for a closer look at the menu’s offerings.
 Or click on the hub article for links to all 2011 Epcot International Food & Wine Festival Marketplace Kiosks.

-View a photo gallery for the Mexico Marketplace Kiosk.
+View a photo gallery of the Desserts & Champagne Marketplace Kiosk.

 Epcot International Food & Wine Festival at Walt Disney World